Kirkby Stephen Hostel, Market Street, Kirkby Stephen, Cumbria, CA17 4QQ

 In the centre of town on main road.
 From M6 leave at junction 38 and follow signs towards Appleby.

 One mile from Kirkby Stephen train station on the Leeds-Carlisle line.
 Regular buses from Penrith, Kendal and Appleby stop outside hostel.

-This accommodation is in a National Park, is available to individuals, has a pub within walking distance and is on the Hostels that welcome stag and hen parties map, the present or past youth hostel page, the Coast to Coast Mountain Bike route, the Coast to Coast Walk and the LEJOG.
+This accommodation allows dogs by arrangement, is in a National Park, is available to individuals, has a pub within walking distance and is on the Hostels that welcome stag and hen parties map, the present or past youth hostel page, the Coast to Coast Mountain Bike route and the Coast to Coast Walk.